Goddards

 Watts Chapel and gallery is 30 minute drive from Goddards, and well worth a visit.
 Suitable for families with children, there are over 70 paintings by G.F Watts on display and much more for you to explore in this stunning building.

-Recommended nearby pubs include The Volunteer and The Abinger Hatch in Sutton Abinger.
-In the summer months, The Abinger Hatch have BBQ's outside, where you can also enjoy a game of pétanque.
+Recommended nearby pubs include The Abinger Hatch in Sutton Abinger.
+In the summer months, The Abinger Hatch have BBQs outside, where you can also enjoy a game of pétanque.
 The Wotton Hatch offers a taste of country life, and is a great place for bar snacks and drinks or a meal out.
+The Parrot Pub in nearby Forest Green is popular pub for diners, and there is often the bonus of being able to watch a game of cricket on the green opposite whilst enjoying a drink.

 Discover local walks for dogs with our friends at Walkiees.co.uk, the dog walks community.